Lubbock Nicknames

 The Hub of the Plains

 The tall grasses of the plains characterized Lubbock's location in the northwestern part of the state.
-The city became the destination for economic and cultural exchange from the Great Plains or Llano Estacado.
-Thus, Lubbock became known by the nickname Hub of the Plains.
+The city became the destination for economic and cultural exchange from the Great Plains or Llano Estacado, earning it the nickname the "Hub of the Plains."

-The Live Music Capital of Texas
+The Original Live Music Capital of Texas

 The Music Crossroads of West Texas

 Not only is Lubbock known for its live music, but it's also considered a hub for the music industry as a whole.
-This has led to its nickname, The Music Crossroads of West Texas.
+This has led to its nickname, the "Music Crossroads of West Texas."

 Many popular singing and recording artists hail from Lubbock, including Buddy Holly and his band The Crickets.
 Other notable artists have called Lubbock home, including Mac Davis, Waylon Jennings, and Tanya Tucker.